denten-books/plain-text/main.md

 to end with the introduction the mass-market introduction of IBM Magnetic Tape/Selectric Typewriter in 1964.

-B. **Magnetic tape**, 1890-1972.
+#### Magnetic tape, 1888-1972.

+"Historically unforeseen, barely a thing, software's ghostly presence produces and defies apprehension,"  Wendy Hui Kyong Chun in her in *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
+She quotes several prominent computer scientists and media historians to the same effect.
+But what makes software ephemeral?
+Embossed onto ticker tape or card, early software protrudes through the medium.
+In the age of the telegraph, the largest barrier to comprehension of software is encoding.
+Eearly programmable media are burdonsome, fragile, unwieldy, and most of all, visible.

 !["Magnetic card (c.
 1980) as used in the IBM MC Selectric typewriter and IBM MC Selectric Composer.
 Compatible products were available from Memorex and Scotch (3M)."
-Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/
+Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.jpg)

+The principles of magnetic recording were developed by Oberlin Smith (among others), the American Engineer who also filed several inventions related to weaving looms at the end of the 19th century.
+In 1988, inspired by Edison's mechanichal phonograph, Smith made public his experiments with an "electrical method" of sound regording using a "magnetized cord" (cotton mixed with hardened steel dust) as a recording medium.
+These experiments were later put into practice by Valdemar Poulsen of Denmark, who patented several influential designs for a magnetic wire recorder [@smith_possible_1888;
+@poulsen_method_1900; @vasic_coding_2004; @daniel_magnetic_1998;
+@engel_1888-1988_1988; @thiele_magnetic_1988].

-C. **Screen**, 1972-today.
+#### **Screen**, 1972-today.

 The distance between magnetic storage and the CRT is arbitrary.
 The pipe can go deep.
 PDF MOTHERFUCKING INJECTION.
 In 1972, Stephen Bernard Dorsey, Founder and President of Canadian company Automatic Electronic Systems (AES), introduced the world’s first programmable word processor with a video screen In modern model.
 The application layer. pdf as an image format.

 The real danger comes not from a metaphysical source, but from the superficial similarity of print and pixel.
 Where the pen or the typewriter inscribe the